nixn/pdns-etcd3/doc/ETCD-structure.md

 ### Structure

-The DNS data is a logically hierarchical (by domain) collection of resource record entries ("normal") and optional entries for default field values ("defaults") and "options" (affecting value interpretations).
+The DNS data is a logically hierarchical collection (by reversed domain) of resource record entries ("normal") and optional entries for default field values ("defaults") and "options" (affecting value interpretations).

 * `<prefix>` is the global prefix from configuration (see [README](../README.md)).
 All entry keys for pdns-etcd3 must begin with that `<prefix>`, otherwise they are ignored.
-The following sections do not mention `<prefix>` anymore, but it always must go first.
+The rest of the document does not mention `<prefix>` anymore, but it always must go first.

 * "Zones" are defined by domains having a `SOA` record.
 The zone domain is used for automatic appending to unqualified domain names beneath it.